oroinc/documentation/commerce/frontstore_guide/navigation/index.rst

    .. image:: /frontstore_guide/img/navigation/TableSettings.png

-   * You can manually select the columns by clicking on the checkbox next to the required field.
+   * You can manually select the columns by clicking on the check box next to the required field.
    * To show/hide all columns in the table, click **Select All**/**Deselect All**.
    * To clear customization, click |IcReset| **Reset**.
    * To change the order of the columns, click on the ellipsis icon |IcHandle| next to the name of the column you wish to move, hold the mouse button, and drag the column to the required position.